 - Employees should avoid booking flexible fares where certainty of travel is known.

 - When travelling on official business, employees are required to be mindful of baggage restrictions in accordance with the relevant airline’s guidelines.
-To claim the reimbursement of charges for carrying excess baggage in accordance with clause 58 of the Enterprise Agreement the employee must provide a receipt and a completed ‘Minor Travel Expenses Reimbursement’ form with certification from the employing Member or authorised person advising that the additional luggage was required for work purposes.
+To claim the reimbursement of charges for carrying excess baggage in accordance with clause 58 of the Enterprise Agreement the employee must provide to the Independent Parliamentary Expenses Authority (IPEA) a receipt and a completed Staff Travel Expenses Reimbursement Claim with certification from the employing Member or authorised person advising that the additional luggage was required for work purposes.

 - Employees should be mindful that travel at Commonwealth expense may not be used to obtain personal benefits.
 Employees cannot ‘offset’ a fare outside the arrangements of the travel determination against a fare within the arrangements of the determination.